Cruciate disease in dogs and cats

 - Previous occurrence – in 50-70% of dogs both stifle joints will eventually become affected.

-In cats, CCL ruptures are most likely result from a severe trauma, such as a car accident or a fall from a significant height, which may also cause other injuries to the stifle structures, such as meniscal tears.
+In cats, CCL ruptures are most likely to result from a severe trauma, such as a car accident or a fall from a significant height, which may also cause other injuries to structures within the stifle, such as meniscal tears.
 CCL injury may be secondary to another knee problem, for example, a luxating patella (kneecap that slips out of place).

 In rarer cases of chronic CCL ruptures in cats, obesity is often present; in these cases the degenerative changes appear to mimic those of dogs.